 Continuous improvement process in companies

 In recent years, many companies have begun to make greater use of the creative potential in the minds of their employees.
 The continuous improvement process plays an increasingly important role in the company.
-It is closely related to idea management.
+It is closely related to idea management and process improvement.
 In contrast to the concept of innovation and the method of innovation management, where progress is often achieved through technological leaps, the continuous improvement process is a far more gradual method.

 Many companies establish a continuous improvement process because they have to prove structures and processes for quality optimisation within the scope of an IS0 9001 certification.
 But CIP is much more: it is a basic attitude within a company to achieve improvements of processes and products, as well as gains in quality and efficiency through continuous brainstorming and systematic idea development.
 These improvements are traditionally developed by quality circles, CIP teams, and idea workshops.
 Due to the possibilities of digitalisation, modern tools such as CI-software are increasingly being used.